Do you know the best places to stay in Vancouver?

 What makes Burnaby unique?

-Burnaby is a suburb directly east of Vancouver.
+Burnaby is a suburb directly east of Vancouver and is one of the great places to stay near Vancouver.
 You may ask how far is Burnaby from downtown Vancouver; it’s only 13 kilometres from downtown Vancouver.
 It is the third-largest city in British Columbia, and is often over-looked by visitors when considering where to stay.
 Burnaby has excellent transport links all around the Vancouver area thanks to the Skytrain system that runs through Burnaby.
 It is easy to get to downtown Vancouver from Burnaby on the Skytrain.
 Burnaby is a reasonable choice for visitors looking to find somewhere to stay outside the hustle and bustle of the city.

 If you’re interested in going on the great sea to sky highway roadtrip, staying in Burnaby is an excellent choice.
 You can access Highway 1 westbound easily from many areas in Burnaby.

 Best suited for?

 Burnaby is an ideal location for families visiting Vancouver given the lower price you can expect to pay for accommodations.
 Business travelers doing business outside of the downtown core will find Burnaby a good choice.
 If you’ve come with your backpack on wheels to Vancouver in winter to ski, access to the local mountains is easy from Burnaby.

 Highlights of Burnaby